Richmond Area Mathematical Sciences Conference at VCU

 |3:15 p.m. - 3:30 p.m.||Best presentation awards|

 The conference is supported by the National Science Foundation (grant DMS 2000033) and by Pi Mu Epsilon.
+The prizes for the student competition are provided by CRC Press/Taylor & Francis Group.
 Modest travel support is available.
 To apply for the travel funds, check the appropriate box on the registration form.
 The travel support is limited to US citizens and permanent residents.
 Financial support will be generally awarded on a first come first serve basis.
 Preference will be given to presenters and students from underrepresented groups in mathematical sciences.